Robin-Valan7478/Internship/Daily Reports/fourth_week_report.md

    - _APP BAR:_ A top navigation bar with a title and optional buttons.

    - _MAIN AXIS and CROSS AXIS:_  It is used in row and coloumn for alignment.
 You can control how a row and coloumn align its children using the mainAxisAlignment and crossAxisAlignment properties.
 For a row, the main axis runs horizontally and the cross axis runs vertically.
 For a coloumn, the main axis runs vertically and the cross axis runs horizontally.

    - _CONTAINER:_ It is like a box that holds other widgets.
 It can have colour, padding, margin, borders, and more.

-   - _STREAMS:_ It is used for real time data updates(eg: live chat, sensor data).
-It works asynchronously.

-   - _ValueNotifier:_ It is a special variable that notifes the UI when the value changes.
-It is lighter than streams   for small updates.

-   - _StreamController:_ A controller that manages streams(allowing adding and listening to data).

    - After studying these, designed a login page in figma and created a code for that exact design in flutter.